Duke Blue Devils men's basketball: Mike Krzyzewski (1980–2022)

-In Krzyzewski's first season, the Blue Devils would finish the season with a 17–13 overall record and 6–8 record in ACC play.
-The team would later play in the NIT tournament advancing to the quarterfinals.
-Despite having a good record the previous season, the Blue Devils would struggle during the next two seasons finishing with 10 wins in 1982 and 11 wins in 1983.
-The 1984 team, led by Tommy Amaker & Johnny Dawkins, would bounce back in strong fashion finishing 24–10 and was ranked the No.14 in the AP and Coaches poll, but lost in the second round of the NCAA tournament to the Washington Huskies (having earned a first-round bye).
+In Krzyzewski's first season, the Blue Devils finished the season with a 17–13 overall record and 6–8 record in ACC play.
+The team later played in the NIT tournament, advancing to the quarterfinals.
+Despite having a good record the previous season, the Blue Devils struggled during the next two seasons, finishing with 10 wins in 1982 and 11 wins in 1983.
+The 1984 team, led by Tommy Amaker and Johnny Dawkins, bounced back in strong fashion finishing 24–10 and was ranked the No.14 in the AP and Coaches poll, but lost in the second round of the NCAA tournament to the Washington Huskies (having earned a first-round bye).

 In 1985 Duke defeated Pepperdine in the first round of the NCAA tournament, for Krzyzewski's first tournament win, but lost to Boston College in the second round 74–73.
 The next season the Blue Devils made their first Final Four under Krzyzewski.
 They beat Kansas to advance to the title game against Louisville, where they ultimately lost 72–69.

-The trio of Bobby Hurley, Grant Hill, and Christian Laettner would lead Duke to back to back National championships in 1991 and 1992.
+The trio of Bobby Hurley, Grant Hill, and Christian Laettner led Duke to back-to-back National championships in 1991 and 1992.

 Duke upset the heavily favored UNLV Runnin' Rebels 79–77 in the Final Four in 1991, a rematch of the 1990 final in which Duke lost by 30 points.
 The team, led by Christian Laettner, Bobby Hurley, Grant Hill, and Thomas Hill, went on to defeat Kansas 72–65 to win the university's first NCAA Championship.
 Ranked #1 all season and favored to repeat as national champions in 1992, Duke took part in a game "acclaimed by many [as] the greatest college basketball game ever played," according to ESPN.
 In the Elite Eight, Duke met the Rick Pitino-led Kentucky Wildcats.
 It appeared Kentucky had sealed the win in overtime when guard Sean Woods hit a running shot off the glass in the lane to put Kentucky up by one with 2.1 seconds left on the clock.
 After a timeout, Duke's Grant Hill threw a full-court pass to Christian Laettner.
 Laettner took one dribble and nailed a turn-around jumper at the buzzer to send Duke into the Final Four with a 104–103 victory (The Shot).
 Duke went on to defeat sixth-seeded Michigan, led by the Fab Five as freshmen starters including Chris Webber, Jalen Rose and Juwan Howard, 71–51 to repeat as national champions.
 Following the successful repeat, Laettner was the only collegiate player to be chosen for the Dream Team that won Olympic gold in Barcelona, while Krzyzewski was an assistant coach under Chuck Daly of the Detroit Pistons in a precursor to his becoming Team USA coach in 2006 and coaching them to two gold medals.